lammps/lammps/doc/src/fix_rheo_pressure.rst

 Restrictions
 """"""""""""

+This fix must be used with an atom style that includes density such as atom_style rheo or rheo/thermal.
+This fix must be used in conjuction with :doc:`fix rheo <fix_rheo>`.
+The fix group must be set to all.

 This fix is part of the RHEO package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.